growr-xyz/growr-ssfi-agent-app/README.md

 ## Peseta Web Application

-(c) 2021.
-Originally developed by the Growr On-chain team for the Bitcoin Bankathon and further developed by Growr dev team.
+(c) 2021-2022.
+Originally developed by the Growr On-chain team during the Bitcoin Bankathon in 2021 and further developed by Growr dev team.

 ## Getting Started